Hindu joint family: Relationships

 Different family members are addressed via different names.
 The nature of relationship also varies.
 Relations can be of equivalence, mutual respect or teasing in nature.
 However modern individualism has been a threat to the family collective unit, and those living in modern joint families find themselves feeling confined or captive under the watch of too many family members.

-In a traditional joint Hindu family, there is a subservient relationship between the wives of the brothers: the patriarch's wife is addressed as "Badi Bhabhi" (in Hindi), meaning "eldest brother's wife."
+In a traditional joint Hindu family, there is a subservient relationship between the wives of the brothers: the patriarch's wife is addressed as "Bari Bhabhi" (in Hindi), meaning "eldest brother's wife."
 She is traditionally considered the head of the house after the elders and is in charge of running the household affairs and overseeing the servants (if any).
 The subsequent younger brothers' wives typically seek her advice and permission for any matters/decisions regarding the household and rearing of the children.

-In northern and central India, wives often have joking or teasing relationships with younger brothers-in-law, while relating to older brothers-in-law in a more formal, respectful manner.